Loading...

 The combination of Presets is referred to as a Preset group.

-Preset group selection is available in the Case info screen of the flow while or a case.
+Preset group selection is available in the Case info screen of the Add new case flow while creating or editing a case.

 The Variant Effect Filters allow filtering variants by consequence, ACMG pathogenicity classes, and whether/how the variant has been classified internally or in clinical variation databases.
 The filters can operate in a Simple or Advanced mode.